 Donations from the Applebee’s at the Tallmadge Rd. location only will be used to purchase equipment for the unit, as well as food for the canine officers.

-Follow Marie Anne's dog column by clicking subscribe at the top of the page.
+Follow Marie Anne's dog column by clicking subscribe to author below.
 It’s free and anonymous.
 You can see her full library of dog-related articles at Columbus Dogs.